Australia So Much to See

 Seed pod stage photographed in August

-Newman Rocks, near Balladonia in the southern Goldfields, and occurs throughout the Goldfields and extends into the inland Mid West and Wheatbelt Regions
+Menzies north of Kalgoorlie and at Newman Rocks near Balladonia, in the Goldfields, and occurs throughout the Goldfields and extends into the inland Mid West and Wheatbelt Regions

 Inconspicuous tiny flowers, with the winged red seed pods forming.
 Foliage alternates up the stems, with foliage consisting of leaflets paired along the stalk.